best-practice-and-impact/ons-spark/ons-spark/spark-analysis/bin-continuous-variable.md

 ### Creating spark session and sample data

 We will start by creating a sample dataframe with Python or R and moving it into a spark cluster.
-For demonstation reasons we will create a dataframe with 10 rows  with  `id` and `age` columns, we will also populate `age` column with random values from 1 to 30.
+For demonstration reasons we will create a dataframe with 10 rows  with  `id` and `age` columns, we will also populate `age` column with random values from 1 to 30.

 ````{tabs}